 Among others, we offer mindfulness-based courses on the following topics:

-- 6-week positive neuroplasticity course: learn how to rewire your brain towards more happiness, contentment and resilience with the help of neuroscience and positive neuroplasticity (more information below)
+- 6-or 8-week positive neuroplasticity course: learn how to rewire your brain towards more happiness, contentment and resilience with the help of neuroscience and positive neuroplasticity (more information below)

 - 6-week Mindful@Work course: learn the 6 key competencies for truly thriving at work